LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/this-is-the-time-of-your-life.md

 in a storm when I'm lightning,

-in the holes through the clouds,
+in the holes of the clouds,

-I'm the sunray,
+I'm the sunray that lasers,

-lasering down.
+making all the fears vow.

 &nbsp;

-I'm the highway,
+I'm the highway, holy cow,

-holy cow,

 speeding brain cells

-shouting loud.
+shouting so loud.

 &nbsp;

-I think I got it
+Think I've just got it

 and this is how,